PlasmaControl/DESC/docs/binary_output_format.rst

   - ``/_surface/_R_basis/_modes``
   - ``/_surface/_Z_basis/_modes``

-A saved hdf5 file can be loaded by with ``desc.io.load``, and it will return a reconstruction of the object(s) saved within.
+A saved hdf5 file can be loaded with ``desc.io.load``, and it will return a reconstruction of the object(s) saved within.
 Some data may not be saved (fields not in ``_io_attrs_``), generally things that require large amounts of memory but are trivially recomputable (i.e., transform matrices).